What is a Standard Operating Procedure (SOP)?

 - We can indicate the decision-making points with all outcomes of the decision (if accepted, then what to do and if rejected, then what to do).

 - List down all the inputs required to do the job as per SOP, including materials and information.

 - List the expected/possible outcomes from the job.

 - Highlight the steps where an operator/staff needs to exercise more care

 - Highlight failure-prone zones – where we have repeated failures in the process

 - Indicate the steps related to safety and product/service quality

-- Mention the points which need specific skill sets (for example, setting up on a machine, changing the computer controls etc).
+- Mention the points that need specific skill sets (such as setting up on a machine, changing the computer controls, etc.).

 These points will become the opportunity for improvement in future.

-- Mention the timelines, ie., time allocated to complete each step or the allowed lapse time between each step.
+- Mention the timelines, i.e., time allocated to complete each step or allowed lapse time between each step.

 - Clearly spell out the person responsible and person accountable for carrying out the job.
 Specify the escalation points.